Skip to Main Content

 3 = finds correct call number on shelf

-• Introduction: Remind the students that the FIC section of the library is organized in alphabetical order by author’s last name, using the first three letters of that last name.
+• Review: Remind the students that call numbers for the fictional chapter books start with FIC and then include the first three letters of the author's last name.
 Hold up several books, read off the title and author, and ask the kids to figure out what the call number would be.

-• Activity: Explain to the kids that they will now create their own book cover.
+• Activity: Explain to the kids that they will now create their own book cover, making up a fictional story with themselves as the author.
 Their covers (template below) must contain three elements:

 - Title (it must be fictional; it can't be factual)